CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Learning Objects, View Semantics, and Contrastive Construction over CSTS

-This formulation is useful because it locates object construction at the substrate level rather than within individual detectors.
-Two downstream models can then consume different views of the same CSTS object while relying on a common representational contract.
+This formalism is important because it locates object construction at the substrate level rather than inside individual detectors.
+Different downstream models may then consume different views of the same underlying CSTS object while relying on a common representational contract.
+In other words, CSTS stabilizes not only what the telemetry \emph{is}, but also what bounded semantic units downstream models are allowed to consume.